k6av/Luna-Nix/README.md

 It can also be used to convert any TI-Nspire problems in XML format to TNS documents.

+## Installation
+First, ensure flakes are enabled on your system.

+You can run Luna-Nix transiently using `nix run github:k6av/Luna-Nix`.
+You can install it in your profile as `luna` using `nix profile install github:k6av/Luna-Nix`.

 ## Usage

 * Lua program conversion:    `luna INFILE.lua OUTFILE.tns`